slint-ui/slint/docs/building.md

 `xcb` and `xcbcommon` aren't needed if you are only using `backend-winit-wayland` without `backend-winit-x11`.

-fontconfig can be `dlopen`ed at runtime instead of linking it at build time by setting the environment variable `RUST_FONTCONFIG_DLOPEN=on`.
-This can be useful for [cross-compiling](#cross-compiling).

 ### macOS

 - Make sure the "Xcode Command Line Tools" are installed: `xcode-select --install`